 Benefits of Invisalign® and regular braces

 The benefits of Invisalign® versus traditional braces may not be clear right off rip, so let us break it down for you:

 - Easier to clean, as you can take it out during eating and brushing your teeth, can easily clean the aligner when it becomes necessary, making it more hygienic

 - Completely invisible and shaped like your teeth

 - Can complete all orthodontic treatments, whereas Invisalign® can only correct some malocclusions

 - Usually faster, because you cannot remove it, and there is no chance of losing them

 - Cheaper yet more effective

 Here are some questions you should ask yourself that can help you determine for sure which kind of orthodontic treatment you should go with.
-First is of course finance: as Invisalign is more expensive than fixed braces, is money tight right now?
+First is of course finance: as Invisalign® is more expensive than fixed braces, is money tight right now?
 You are going to drop well over a thousand pounds on orthodontics, but how much is it going to hurt your budget?
 A quick glance at the figures should prove useful.
 Second is appearance: how important is it?
 There are fixed braces that are aesthetically pleasing and are nearly invisible, but do you need them to actually not be in there (for example, do you perform publicly, are braces considered negative in your surroundings, etc.)?
 The third is the comfort/time issue.
-Sure Invisalign is much more comfortable, but it also takes longer, as patients tend to take it out frequently.
-If you don’t mind some discomfort but want it over quickly, then fixed braces are the way to go, but if you want to be comfortable during your orthodontic treatment, choose Invisalign.
+Sure Invisalign® is much more comfortable, but it also takes longer, as patients tend to take it out often.
+If you don't mind some of the discomfort but want it over, then invisalign®.